 BPSU study - FGM in children and young people under the age of 16 in the UK and ROI

 This surveillance study started in November 2015.
-The study team hopes to identify the number of children who are diagnosed with FGM in the UK and Republic of Ireland each year and collect information about FGM, how it presents in children and is treated.
+The study team is identifying the number of children who are diagnosed with FGM in the UK and Republic of Ireland each year and collect information about FGM, how it presents in children and is treated.

 Mandatory reporting in England and Wales